-SAP BusinessObjects Cloud is an agile analytics tool that lets you explore, visualize, plan & predict in one single product.
+SAP Analytics Cloud is an agile analytics tool that lets you explore, visualize, plan & predict in one single product.
 Built as a native HANA solution on SAP Cloud Platform (SCP), it offers ground-breaking ‘software as a service’ (SaaS) business intelligence to our customers.

 Aside from describing the product’s capabilities (of which there are many!), I find myself frequently explaining how the product is licensed.
 This is not unexpected because we’re increasingly seeing new commercial models in this age of hybrid landscapes, remote sources and flexible hosting.

-The first thing to understand is that there are 4 modules that can be ordered here: SAP BusinessObjects Cloud for Planning, SAP BusinessObjects Cloud for Business Intelligence, SAP BusinessObjects Cloud for Predictive, and SAP Digital Boardroom.
+The first thing to understand is that there are essentially 3 modules that can be ordered here: (1) SAP Analytics Cloud for Business Intelligence, (2) SAP Analytics Cloud for Planning, and (3) SAP Digital Boardroom.

-BusinessObjects Cloud is available through an annual subscription fee.
+SAP Analytics Cloud is available through an annual subscription fee.
 Customers are subscribing to a “Number of Users, per Module, per Month” structure.
-SAP Cloud infrastructure, maintenance, and support are all included in the price.
+SAP Cloud infrastructure, software maintenance, operations and support are all included in the price.

-License agreements are typically bought for “production -only” access.
+License agreements are typically bought for “production only” access.
 In some agreements “test tenants” (i.e. development, or validation environments) are provisioned for customers as part of their contract, but this needs to be specified explicitly during the contract definition, which are typically between 1 and 5 years long.

-Customers get the option to choose (at the initial point of order) which data center they would prefer – at time of writing, this equates to a choice of Europe, Asia or North America locations.
+Customers get the option to choose (at the initial point of order) which data centre they would prefer – at time of writing, this equates to a choice of Europe, Asia or North America locations.

-The BusinessObjects Cloud product is only hosted by SAP itself, on its own HANA Cloud Platform (HCP).
+The SAP Analytics Cloud product is only hosted by SAP itself, on its own SAP Cloud Platform (SCP).
 There are no other partner-hosted options beyond this as of today

-Customer can choose a deployment option either to Public cloud (which is the default choice) or – as a cost-option – they can specify a Private Cloud option.
+Customer can choose a deployment option either to a Public cloud (which is the default choice) or – as a cost-option – they can specify a Private Cloud option.
 There is also no downloadable alternative for customers who prefer an on-premise installation.
 That’s not the goal of SaaS.